paridhijain5/Portfolio/README.md

      * Data Processing: Cleaned and prepared the dataset by handling missing values, removing duplicates, and filtering 7 key analytical features including cases, deaths, GDP per capita, and Human Development Index.
      * Feature Engineering: Created a mortality ratio feature (deaths / total cases) and performed continent-level aggregation to compare pandemic severity across 6 continents.
      * Data Visualization & Insights: Built 6+ visualizations (histogram, scatter plot, pair plot, bar charts, correlation heatmap) using Pandas, Matplotlib, and Seaborn to identify relationships between COVID cases, economic indicators, and mortality trends.

+15. [Trader Performance vs Market Sentiment — Summary]
+- Objective: The goal of this analysis is to understand how market sentiment (Fear vs Greed) influences trader behavior and performance, and to derive actionable trading strategies.
+- Methodology: We combined Bitcoin Fear/Greed sentiment data with Hyperliquid trading data.
+After cleaning and aligning both datasets at a daily level, we engineered key metrics such as daily PnL, win rate, trading activity, trade size, and directional bias.
+We then analyzed performance across sentiment regimes and segmented traders based on activity and risk levels.
+- Key Insights:
+               1. **Fear markets are the most profitable**
+                   - Highest average PnL (~209K) and win rate (~41.6%)
+                   - Indicates volatility creates trading opportunities
+               2. **Trading activity is the strongest driver of success**
+                   - High-frequency traders consistently outperform
+                   - Activity matters more than risk alone
+               3. **Risk without activity leads to losses**
+                   - Low activity + high risk results in negative returns
+               4. **Extreme Greed reduces trading efficiency**
+                   - Lower median PnL and inconsistent performance
+- Strategy Recommendations:
+                   - Increase trading activity during Fear markets
+                   - Avoid high-risk trades when trading frequency is low
+                   - Use controlled risk in Greed markets
+                   - Reduce trading in Neutral conditions
+- Bonus: Predictive Modeling
+A Random Forest model was used to predict trader profitability, achieving ~93.75% accuracy.
+Key predictors included win rate, trade frequency, and positioning behavior.
+- Conclusion:
+Trader performance is not random — it is strongly influenced by market sentiment, participation level, and disciplined risk-taking.
+Adapting strategies dynamically based on these factors can significantly improve trading outcomes.

 ### LinkedIn: